 How many times have you got your fingers burnt by trying to fish out smaller slices or little muffins?
 With the high-lift lever, you get quick and easy access without the worry of scalding.

-With a Rose Gold finish exclusive to Currys and Smeg’s London store, and a Gold finish that’s available nationwide, Smeg’s latest small appliance offering is this stunning TSF01 two-slice toaster.
+With a Rose Gold finish exclusive to Currys and Smeg’s London store, and a Gold finish that’s available nationwide, one of Smeg's most stylish offerings is this stunning TSF01 two-slice toaster.
 It’s ideal for thin and thick cuts of toast as well as chunkier bagels and English muffins.
 As well as six browning levels, allowing you to select your perfect slice, there are also four functions for defrost, reheat, cancel and bagels.

 Not all toasters come with this extra feature, which is ideal for lunchtimes – think smoked salmon and cream cheese spread thickly on a toasted slice – or breakfasts with bananas or chocolate spread.